 1. Try not to sound like a salesperson.

-All of these emails that I receive have a clear tone of “I am and sales person and I am sending this email to try to sell to you.”
+All of these emails that I receive have a clear tone of “I am a salesperson, and I am sending this email to try to sell to you.”
 Even though that is what is going on, you don’t have to communicate that so blatantly.

 Prospects don’t mind buying, but they usually don’t enjoy being sold to.
 And if the prospect begins to read your cold email and they start to feel like you are trying to sell to them, they can begin to shut down and this can impact how quickly they delete your email.